sargarass/spatial-database-coursework/README.md

 - make

 # How to run
-You need nvidia videocard which are support compute capability 2.0.
+You need nvidia videocard which supports compute capability 2.0.

 In the *bin* folder run console application *DataBase*